-Curved glass blocks, white stuccoed volumes and courtyards are strung together to form this new community facility for Los Angeles' LGBT+ community, designed by architecture firms Leong Leong and KFA.
+Curved glass blocks, white stuccoed volumes and courtyards are strung together to form this new community facility for Los Angeles' LGBTQ+ community, designed by architecture firms Leong Leong and KFA.

 The Anita May Rosenstein Campus marks a major expansion for the centre, which offers programmes and services to 42,000 lesbian, gay, bisexual, transgender, and questioning (or queer) youth and seniors.